syncfusion-content/maui-docs/MAUI/PDF-Viewer/Magnification.md

 #### Using zoom mode tool in the mobile

 On the mobile built-in toolbar, by default, the magnifying tool is not visible.
-When the document `Zoomfactor` is changed, it becomes visible.
+When the document `ZoomFactor` is changed, it becomes visible.
 Using the tool, you can choose the `Fit to Width` or `Fit to Page` option.
 When an option is selected, the icon will no longer be visible until the zoom percentage changes again.

 ![Mobile Zoom Mode Combo box](Images/ZoomModeMobile.jpg)